-The definition of nicotine withdrawal is this: you experience nicotine withdrawal symptoms when you go cold turkey, and your body and mind start adjusting back to normal health.
+The definition of nicotine withdrawal is this: you experience nicotine withdrawal symptoms when you stop taking nicotine, and your body and mind start adjusting back to normal health.

 In other words, the withdrawal symptoms are signs you’re getting over the addiction – physically and mentally.

 (Nicotine replacement products can reduce the intensity but also prolong the nicotine withdrawal.)